daniel-yj-yang/ml/model_evaluation/README.md

 x-axis | False Positive Rate | prob(y<sub>pred</sub>=1 \| y<sub>actual</sub>=0) | higher values mean higher α

 <p align="center"><img src="./images/roccomp.jpg" width="40%" /><br/>(<a href="http://gim.unmc.edu/dxtests/roc3.htm">image source</a>)</p>

+Note:
+- The y-axis and x-axis on the ROC curve are probabilities conditioned on the true class label and <a href="https://stats.stackexchange.com/questions/7207/roc-vs-precision-and-recall-curves">will be the same regardless of what P(Y<sub>actual</sub>=1) is</a> and insenitive to unbalanced sample class size.

 <hr>

 ### Use the ROC curve